iyoua/Family-Trees-List/README.md

 Version update
 ---------------
-Under the guidance of Greg, the problem of routing family tree links has been resolved.
-We would like to express our gratitude!
+With the help of GREG and HERMANN, the modules have become increasingly mature, and I would like to express my gratitude to them.

 ### 1.2.1 Version Upgrade